 Access a CSUN AT Conference workshop from your home!
-The CSUN AT Conference is bringing topics and content offered as pre-conference workshops to a convenient webinar format.
+The CSUN AT Conference is bringing topics and content normally offered as pre-conference workshops to a convenient webinar format.

-- Learn what is Assistive Technology
+- Learn Assistive Technology tools available for UDL

-- Understand the importance of assessments
+- Understand the importance of implementing technology

-- Remote Workshop Date: Saturday, July 18, 10:00 AM – 12:00 PM (PDT)
+- Remote Workshop Date: Saturday, September 26, 10:00 AM – 12:00 PM (PDT)

-- Registration Fee: $75
+- Registration Fee: $100

-- Registration Deadline: Thursday, July 16 (3:00 PM PDT)
+- Registration Deadline: Thursday, September 24, 3:00 PM (PDT)

 To participate, individuals must have access to a web browser to launch the webinar and audio speakers.
 Each participant must register individually.
 All registered participants will receive instructions with a password to enter the workshop, via email, immediately prior to the start of the training.
 Be sure to check spam folders.
-For any additional information or if you have questions, please email the Center on Disabilities.